steam-sales-prediction/project/CODESTYLE.md

 Before submitting a notebook in a PR, make sure to:

 - **Restart & Run All:** Restart and run all cells from top to bottom to ensure there are no issues or errors.
-- **Clean Cell Outputs:** Make sure that the remaining cell outputs are useful ones and remove any unnecessary cell outputs.